Do you want to show a weather forecast in WordPress?

-Now, you’re ready to add a weather forecast to WordPress by going to Location Weather » Add New.
+Now, you are ready to add a weather forecast to WordPress by going to Location Weather » Add New.

 To start, type in a title for the weather forecast.
-This will appear above the weather forecast on your website, so it will be visible to the people who visit your website.
+This will appear above the weather forecast on your WordPress website, so it will be visible to visitors.

-After that, scroll to ‘City Name’ and type in the location of your weather forecast.
+After that, you need to scroll to ‘City Name’ and type in the location of your weather forecast.

-Since we’re using the free version, you’ll need to use the format ‘City, Country.’
+Since we are using the free version, you will need to use the ‘City, Country’ format.
 This should work fine for most locations.

-If there’s multiple locations with the same name, then the plugin might choose the wrong city.
-If that happens, then you’ll need to upgrade to Location Weather Pro and then enter the City ID, ZIP, or location coordinates.
+If multiple locations have the same name, then the plugin might choose the wrong city.
+If that happens, then you will need to upgrade to Location Weather Pro and then enter the City ID, ZIP, or location coordinates.

-Once you’ve done that, check the units that Location Weather is using for temperature, pressure, and wind speed, and make any necessary changes.
+Once you have done that, check the units that Location Weather is using for temperature, pressure, and wind speed, and make any necessary changes.

-Next, select the ‘Display Options’ tab and choose what information you want to show.
+Next, you must select the ‘Display Options’ tab and choose what information you want to show on your WordPress blog.

 Most of these settings are straightforward, so you can look through them and make any changes you want.